JayanthiPalanichamy/SchoolRecord/README.md

-Given students' names along with the grade that they are in, create a roster for the schoo
+Given students' names along with the grade that they are in, create a roster for the school